Hakaary/rust-manga-scrapper/README.md

 ## Usage

+###Arguments

+--manga: The name of the manga you want to download.
+--from: The number of the first chapter to download.
+--to: The number of the last chapter to download.
+--number: Download a specific chapter.

 Run the program from the command line, providing the necessary arguments.
 For example, assuming the binary is this path:

 ```